openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-net-http.md

 **Possible Causes**

-The URL format passed in may be incorrect.
+The URL passed in may be malformed.

 **Resolution Steps**

-Verify that the URL format passed in is correct.
+Verify the format of the URL passed in.

 ## 2300005 Proxy Server Domain Resolution Failed